-b) the objective of Resolution 123 (Rev. Busan, 2014) of the Plenipotentiary Conference, on bridging the standardization gap between developed and developing countries1;
+b) the objective of Resolution 123 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on bridging the standardization gap between developed and developing countries1;

+b)bis Resolution 44 (Rev. New Delhi, 2024) of this assembly on bridging the standardization gap between developing and developed countries;

 c) that the ITU Telecommunication Standardization Sector (ITU-T) is a unique international standardization organization comprising 193 Member States, and over 520 Sector Members, Associates and academia from all over the world;

-d) the important conclusions of GSS (Dubai, 2012), covering the two above-mentioned resolutions, in particular:
+d) the important conclusions of GSS (Dubai, 2012), in particular:

 – to facilitate an exchange of views with high-level industry representatives on the standardization scenario and consider in ITU's work the evolution of the industry and user needs; and